yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 ## General bug fixes and improvements

 `Pokémon Sword and Shield` players can enjoy one less reason to crash the game.
-Boss [bunnei](https://github.com/bunnei) [fixed LDN initialization,](https://github.com/yuzu-emu/yuzu/pull/5920) eliminating the crash that occurred if the player pressed `Y` during gameplay, by mistake activating online services that yuzu lacks.
+Boss [bunnei](https://github.com/bunnei) [fixed LDN initialization,](https://github.com/yuzu-emu/yuzu/pull/5920) eliminating the crash that occurred if the player pressed `Y` during gameplay, activating online services that yuzu lacks by mistake.
-An error window will still pop up, but emulation will continue after closing it.
+An error window will still pop up, but emulation will continue.

 Another `Animal Crossing: New Horizons` update, another service to stub or implement to regain playability.
 This time, [stubbing GetSaveDataBackupSetting](https://github.com/yuzu-emu/yuzu/pull/5892) made 1.7.0 and later versions playable again.